rust-lang/book/src/ch17-01-what-is-oo.md

 ### Inheritance as a Type System and as Code Sharing

-*Inheritance* is a mechanism whereby an object can inherit from another object’s definition, thus gaining the parent object’s data and behavior without you having to define them again.
+*Inheritance* is a mechanism whereby an object can inherit elements from another object’s definition, thus gaining the parent object’s data and behavior without you having to define them again.

 If a language must have inheritance to be an object-oriented language, then Rust is not one.
 There is no way to define a struct that inherits the parent